 Absolutely.
 The City of Jacksonville Beach and the City of Jacksonville have stated they will rebuild the pier as it was before the hurricane.

-Estimates for rebuilding the pier have consistently been between 18 months and two years from hurricane to completion.* That currently places the estimated completion date between May 2018 and October 2018.
+Initial estimates for rebuilding the pier have consistently been between 18 months and two years from hurricane to completion.* That placed the estimated completion date between May 2018 and October 2018.
+A string of nor'easters delayed the ability of the City to complete its assessment.
+Additionally, our community suffered a second hurricane less than a year later.
+While the Jax Beach Pier did not suffer significant additional damage, the resources of the City of Jacksonville were diverted for necessary repairs in other parts of the City.
+Based off current projections, it appears full repairs will be delayed at lease six months with completion taking place in 2019.
 Please remember that these are estimates, as with any major construction project the final completion date will vary.

 *Immediately after the storm, Jax Beach Mayor Charlie Latham stated he thought the repairs would take around 10 months, with the pier possibly open by summer 2017.
 After they learned the extent of the damage he has since corrected that statement to the two year time frame.